 Sometimes they need care beyond your box.
 In my experience, my kids and I have had great results taking Source Naturals Wellness Formula.
 It has been a strong herbal defense supplement in fighting an illness that was recommended to me by a local natural health food store.
 Two a day for prevention, but when you feel yourself coming down with something, you take 6 in the morning and 6 in the evening for two days.
 It has worked amazingly well for most everyone I have recommended it to.
 I’ve been known to send from Mouth that has a sick care package filled with tea, honey sticks, crackers, and a wellness care package filled with tea and snow honey, fruit jerky, relaxing digestive bitters, healing turmeric elixir, an antioxidant-rich dark chocolate bar, healthy granola, and a hand-made candle.

 Sometimes these tips and recommendations are just not enough and they need to get into a doctor.
 There are options for your child regardless of what the medical issue is.
 UNF has a full medical department and health center on campus.
-The health center is open Monday – Friday from 8am-5pm and, although the center prefers you make an appointment, they will accept walk-ins.
+The health center is open Monday – Friday from 8 am-5 pm and, although the center prefers you make an appointment, they will accept walk-ins.
 My daughter had flu-like symptoms last semester and did not make an appointment but, they did see her and administered a flu test; however, they advised her next time that she would need to make an appointment.